Westelijke Eilanden: Prinseneiland

 This island, at first called the Middeneiland, was named after the (first three) Princes of Orange Princes Island.

 After a city council conflict that lasted ten years, the sale of building plots on Princes' Island began in 1623.
 The island was intended for wood storage and tar.
 Of the 900 warehouses in Amsterdam, more than one hundred were on Prinseneiland.

 An attempt in 1662 to call the Galgenstraat the Prinsendwarsstraat never got off the ground.
 Neeltje Pater from Broek in Waterland inherited at least eleven warehouses on the island.

 Hardly anyone lived on Prinseneiland until after World War II.
 The island was rediscovered by the artists Jan Sierhuis, Johan van der Keuken, Jef Diederen, Reinier Lucassen, Peter Schat and Willem Breuker.

 Since then, the island has turned into an attractive residential and working area.
 Most of the warehouses have been divided into apartments.
 The neighborhood still attracts many people with an artistic background: actors, musicians, furniture makers, program makers and artists, such as Benno Premsela, Ans Marcus, Willem Nijholt, Tijmen Ploeg, Raoul Hynckes, Han Wezelaar, Auke Hettema and Martijn Padding.

 There are 38 national monuments on the island.

 Realeneiland

 The Realeneiland, at first called Achtereiland, was named after the Reael family, who owned land there.
+Sand was stored on the Zandhoek, which was used for raising streets and neighborhoods in the center.